 Along with the Bonefish, the island is equally famous for its Giant Trevally fishing.
 There are few sights in fly fishing as spectacular as watching a colossal GT smashing mullet in shallow water.
 To catch one while stalking the flats requires a mix of skill, perseverance, good luck and also discipline, as often when fishing for them, you’ll be letting hundreds of Bonefish opportunities pass you by.
 The GT’s are large, powerful, can turn on a dime and possess speeds of over sixty kilometres per hour.
 Committing to fish for these stunning fish for a whole week can be a tough call, but for the few who commit, the rewards can be amazing, and the accomplishment is well worth it.
 The GT’s average around 40lb but can grow to well over 100lb.

 Located south of Hawaii, Christmas Island is only 200 kilometres north of the equator, meaning it has exceptionally stable weather conditions and consistent fishing all year round.
-Angler traffic from America is heaviest during the winter and spring months, but this has more to do with anglers looking to get away at this time than the fishing being productive.
+Angler traffic is heaviest during the winter and spring months, but this has more to do with anglers looking to get away at this time than the fishing being productive.
 One of the most productive seasons can be Fall, a period often overlooked and one where some of the best fishing spots can go untouched.
 As the summer months come to a close, September starts to cool off, and weather patterns become more consistent, allowing feeding patterns of Bonefish, Giant Trevally, and other species to become more predictable as a result of cooler water temperatures.

 Another thing to consider is the various moon phases of the month.
 Anglers looking for a well-balanced, productive time to fish the flats, or want to focus on Bonefish, should book during quarter moon cycles that provide neap cycle tides and long sweet spots of moderate water depth on the flats.
 Anglers looking for great opportunities for Giant Trevally and blue water species should look toward the full moon and new moon periods of the month.
 These times provide the most significant alignment of the earth, moon and sun and generate the most considerable tide swings.
 Hybrid weeks with either a full or new moon towards the beginning or end of a week provide good opportunities for both.